Skip to content

 How often should I use my outdoor sauna?

 Many people incorporate outdoor sauna sessions two to three times per week, though the best routine depends on comfort, schedule, and experience.
-Start slowly and adjust based on how you feel.
+Start slowly and adjust based on what feels comfortable.

 Can outdoor saunas be used year-round?